IRS Form 945 Instructions

 All filers: If Line 3 is less than $2,500, do not complete Line 7.
 Instead, proceed to the signature blocks below.

-Semiweekly schedule depositors: If you are semiweekly schedule depositor, you’ll check the appropriate box and complete Form 945-A, Annual Record of Federal Tax Liability.
+Semiweekly schedule depositors: If you are semiweekly schedule depositor, you’ll check the appropriate box and complete IRS Form 945-A, Annual Record of Federal Tax Liability.

-Form 945-A is similar to Form 945.
+IRS Form 945-A is similar to Form 945.
 However, it provides the taxpayer a way to document specific dates payments were sent to the IRS.

 Monthly schedule depositors: If you are a monthly depositor, complete Line 7 and check the appropriate box.